How to Get Rid of Shin Splints

 If you are not familiar with this painful injury, Shin Splints are essentially an exercise-induced form of lower leg pain common among athletes.
 The pain is usually around the tibia (the shin bone).

 I want to take a few paragraphs today and tell you my Shin Splints story.
-It’s the whole reason I decided to write my book to help others to try and avoid the pain I went through or to get back to pain-free running if they are suffering with agonizing shin pain.
+Hopefully it will help others avoid the pain I went through or to get back to pain-free running if they are suffering with agonizing shin pain.

 There’s no nice way to say it: Shin Splints Suck.
 If you are currently dealing with Shin Splints or if you have ever suffered the pain of every step, I can relate.
 It was only a few short years ago that I was super frustrated with the problem of Shin Splints both as a health care professional…and as an athlete!